 Description

-Salama da Sugo PGI is a charcuterie product made from a mixture of seasoned pork cuts and a natural pig’s bladder casing.
-Subject to drying and curing, two typologies are produced: Cruda (raw) and Cotta (cooked).
+Salama da Sugo PGI is a charcuterie product made from a mixture of seasoned pork cuts stuffed into a natural pig’s bladder casing.
+Before drying and curing, two typologies are produced: Cruda (raw) and Cotta (cooked).

 Production Area